 To whom it may concern;

 This letter is concerning ***.
 Specifically relates to a recent decision regarding coverage of Vascepa. *** is a 60-year-old woman with a history of coronary artery disease who was previously undergone coronary artery bypass grafting.
 She was recently admitted to the hospital on ____ with a non ST elevation myocardial infarction.
 During that hospitalization her labs revealed a total cholesterol *** mg/dL, an HDL cholesterol of *** mg/dL and LDL cholesterol of *** mg/dL and triglyceride level of *** mg/dL.
-Notably at that time these labs were obtained, the patient was on therapy with rosuvastatin.
+Notably at that time these labs were obtained, the patient was on therapy with a high intensity statin.

 Given the elevated triglyceride level of *** mg/dL with an LDL cholesterol of less than 100 mg/dL, it was elected to place the patient on Vascepa.
 This decision was based upon the results of the REDUCE IT trial (N Engl J Med 2019;380:11-22), which demonstrated a 4.8% absolute risk reduction in the combined endpoint of cardiovascular death, non fatal myocardial infarction, non fatal stroke, coronary revascularization and unstable angina.
 Notably individual endpoints of myocardial infarction cardiovascular death were also reduced in a statistically significant manner among patients treated with Vascepa.